nadim1044/Dart-Learning/README.md

 ## Enums

 - Enums are uses for named constant value in dart.
-- Enums provides constant and you can add your desire object with it.
+- Enums provides constant, and you can add your desire object with it.
-- As example you can create country code enums and provide actual name of country with it.
+- As example, you can create country code enums and provide actual name of country with it.

 ```dart
 enum Country {